pmccarthy/architecture/rfcs/0000-kuadrant-release-process.md

 ## Documentation

+It's important to  note that keeping the documentation up to date is a responsibility of the component maintainers, and it needs to be done before releasing a new version of the component.
+The importance of keeping a clear and up-to-date documentation is crucial for the success of the project.

 The documentation for the Kuadrant suite is compiled and available on the [Kuadrant website](https://kuadrant.io/).
 One can find the source of the documentation within each component repository, in the `docs` directory.
-It's important to note that keeping the documentation up to date is a responsibility of the component maintainers, and it needs to be done before releasing a new version of the component.
-The importance of keeping a clear and up-to-date documentation is crucial for the success of the project.
+However, making this information available on the website is a manual process, and should be done by the maintainers of the project.
+The process of updating the documentation is simple and consists of the following steps:

+1. Update the documentation in the corresponding component repository.
+2. In [https://github.com/Kuadrant/docs.kuadrant.io/](https://github.com/Kuadrant/docs.kuadrant.io/), update the value of the `import_url` within the `multirepo` in the `plugins` section of the [mkdocs.yml](https://github.com/Kuadrant/docs.kuadrant.io/blob/main/mkdocs.yml) file, to point to the tag or branch of the component repository that contains the updated documentation.
+3. Once the changes are merged to main, the workflow that updates the website will be triggered, and the documentation will be updated.
+4. If for some reason it's needed to trigger the workflow manually, one can do it from the GitHub Actions tab in the [docs.kuadrant.io](https://github.com/Kuadrant/docs.kuadrant.io/actions/workflows/build.yaml) (`Actions > ci > Run Workflow`).

 ## Communication